jaccomoc/jactl/docs/blog/2023-12-08-advent-of-code-2023-day5.md

 categories: blog
 image:      /assets/logo-picture.jpg
 authors: [james]
+tags: [advent-of-code]
+description: "Solving Advent of Code 2023 Day 5 (If You Give A Seed A Fertilizer) using the Jactl programming language."
 ---

 Part 2 of day 5 was a bit of a challenge to get right.